Taiwan, Norway seek to join China-backed AIIB, Japan still cautious

 China views Taiwan as a renegade province and has not ruled out the use of force to bring it under its control.
 However, since Taiwan's current president Ma Ying-jeou took office in 2008, enmity has declined considerably and the two sides have signed a number of trade and investment deals.

-Most countries, including the United States, do not recognise Taiwan due to pressure from China.
+Most countries, including the United States, do not recognize Taiwan due to pressure from China.
 Taiwan is not a member of the United Nations, the World Bank or the International Monetary Fund.

 The AIIB is seen as a significant setback to U.S. efforts to extend its influence in the Asia-Pacific region and balance China's growing financial clout and assertiveness.